helloflask/flask-ckeditor/docs/plugins.rst

 CKEditor < 4.5
 ###############

-If the CKEditor version you use was under 4.5, you will need to use ``@ckeditor.uploader`` to decorated the view function that handle the file upload.
-The upload view must return the uploaded image's url.
+If the CKEditor version you use is below 4.5, you will need to use ``@ckeditor.uploader`` to decorate the view function that handles the file upload.
+The upload view must return the url of the uploaded image.
 For example:

 .. code-block:: python